 Customer experience management (CXM) metrics

-What are the most common customer experience metrics used by brands and competitors to measure customer satisfaction or check the quality of their experience?
+What are the most common digital customer experience metrics used by brands and competitors to measure customer satisfaction or check the quality of their experience?

 Customer experience management teams in different organizations benchmark their performance against their competitors and plan accordingly.
 What is the benchmark in your industry?